Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Results and Discussion

 \subsection{In-medium properties at rest}

 We first examine the in-medium $\phi$-meson mass and width at rest for densities up to normal nuclear density $\rho_0$, relevant to experiments such as those at J-PARC.
 At zero momentum, the longitudinal and transverse modes are degenerate.
 Figure~\ref{fig:property-rest} displays the density dependence of the in-medium mass $m_\phi^*$ and width $\Gamma_\phi^*$ obtained with both the form-factor and dimensional-regularization schemes.
-The band represents the dependence on the cutoff parameter $\Lambda$=0.8-1.0 GeV or the renormalization scale $\mu$=0.5-0.7 GeV.
-With increasing density, the $\phi$-meson mass decreases and its width is strongly enhanced, consistent with Refs.~\cite{Ko:1992tp, Cobos-Martinez:2017vtr}.
-We also note that contact interaction terms significantly affect the in-medium properties at rest, enhancing the downward mass shift while reducing the decay width.
-Quantitatively, at normal nuclear density $\rho_0$, we find a mass reduction of about 2–4\% (around 25-40$~\mathrm{MeV}$) and a width broadening by roughly around 30-35$~\mathrm{MeV}$.
-The large broadening agrees with the recent KEK-E325 analysis~\cite{KEK-PSE325:2025fms}, while the mass shift is slightly larger although still compatible with earlier results~\cite{KEK-PS-E325:2005wbm}.

-Figure~\ref{fig:property-rest} also shows that, in the form-factor scheme, the mass shift depends strongly on the cutoff values, with larger $\Lambda$ leading to stronger mass reductions.
-However, the results in dimensional regularization are relatively insensitive to the renormalization scale.
-This is because a shift in $\mu$ can be partially absorbed into the subtraction constant $a(\mu)$.
-Despite quantitative differences, both schemes exhibit qualitatively similar density dependences for the mass and width.
-Dimensional regularization generally yields slightly weaker medium modifications and a milder scale dependence; however, its results can be reproduced within the form-factor scheme by adopting a smaller $\Lambda$.
+The results are presented by including the loop contribution with or without the contact term.

+In Fig.~\ref{fig:property-rest}, we find that the loop contribution alone gives similar results in both regularization schemes.
+The inclusion of the contact term leads to a significantly weaker mass reduction in the form-factor regularization, whereas in dimensional regularization the mass decreases only slightly further.
+However, for sufficiently large values of the renormalization scale $\mu$, dimensional regularization can instead predict a weaker mass reduction.
+Quantitatively, at $\rho_0$, the loop-only contribution yields a mass reduction of approximately 10--20 MeV.
+After including the contact term, the mass reduction is about 20 MeV in dimensional regularization, whereas it is reduced to only a few MeV in the form-factor regularization.
+In addition, the decay width is broadened by approximately $35$--$40~\mathrm{MeV}$.
+Overall, the predicted mass shift and substantial broadening are consistent with the recent reanalysis~\cite{KEK-PSE325:2025fms} of KEK-E325 dilepton data~\cite{KEK-PS-E325:2005wbm}.

+Although the two regularization schemes exhibit quantitatively different behavior after the contact term is included, the quantitative results remain broadly consistent with previous studies in each scheme.
+For instance, in the three-dimensional form-factor regularization, Ref.~\cite{Cobos-Martinez:2017vtr} showed that including the contact term weakens the mass shift, requiring a larger cutoff to reproduce the mass shift obtained from the loop-only calculation.
+For this reason, calculations employing form-factor regularization often consider only the loop contribution and omit the contact term.
+In contrast, our results obtained with dimensional regularization are consistent with those of Ko \textit{et al}.~\cite{Ko:1992tp}.